rLekwuwa/Data2400/README.md

 # Touch command

-touch Filename
+> touch Filename

 example

 > touch testfile_2

--use to create a single new file.
+-use to create a single new file
 -create multiple files with one command line